Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

-The practical viability of our approach was validated through a quantum hardware implementation of a classically pretrained QNN with product layer, achieving $84\%$ classification accuracy on three-dimensional parity check data despite the inherent noise on current quantum hardware.
-Our analysis of SWAP test compilation costs highlights the potential advantages of quantum platforms with direct SWAP test implementations, e.g. on optical platforms, for efficient deployment of these architectures.
+The practical viability of our approach was validated through implementation on real quantum hardware.
+A classically pretrained QNN with product layer, deployed on the IBM Torino processor with a Heron r1 chip, achieved $84\%$ classification accuracy on the three-dimensional parity check despite the inherent hardware noise.
+Our analysis of SWAP test compilation costs highlights the potential advantages of quantum platforms with direct SWAP test implementations, e.g. on photonic or trapped-ion systems, for efficient deployment of these architectures.

-Whether or not there are advantages of QNN's modeled after classical neural networks compared to standard parametrized quantum circuits is not clear \cite{Wilkinson2022}.
-Nevertheless, the strong performance of our QNN architecture on classical learning tasks still raises compelling questions about its potential in quantum learning applications, e.g. quantum phase classification.
-Furthermore, this work leverages a framework for enhancing QNN expressivity through classical task analysis, an approach that could inform similar studies across other QNN architectures.
+Several open questions remain for future investigation.
+Whether QNNs modeled after classical neural networks offer advantages over standard parametrized quantum circuits remains an active area of research \cite{Wilkinson2022}.
+Nevertheless, the strong performance of our architecture on classical learning tasks raises compelling questions about its potential for inherently quantum learning applications, such as quantum phase classification or learning properties of quantum states.
+More broadly, this work establishes a framework for systematically analyzing and enhancing QNN expressivity through correspondence with classical architectures, an approach that could inform the design and evaluation of other quantum machine learning models.